STOCKHOLM – Already the one-stop shop for smart and compact home furnishing, IKEA is venturing into the world of technology – with the IKEA TV.

-IKEA’s new home electronics line integrates an LED TV, a sound system with wireless speakers, an Internet connection and CD, DVD and Blu-ray players.
-Associated Press
+The new furniture range, named UPPLEVA, the Swedish word for experience, integrates an LED TV, a sound system with wireless bass speakers, an internet connection and CD, DVD and Blu-ray players – all in one self-assembly piece.

 Although the TV and the other electronics are made by Chinese manufacturer TCL, IKEA has built everything around them, hiding the masses of cables that can be a nuisance and make a living room look shabby.

 To further simplify things, IKEA and TCL have combined all the controls into a single remote.

 The furniture surface is especially designed to allow the remotes signals through, so the devices can remain hidden from view.